Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/encryption/_index.en.md

 #### 10. Reboot

 Done!
-You have succesfully setup encryption on your Pwnagotchi.
+You have successfully set up encryption on your Pwnagotchi.
 If you want to create other containers repeat the same process and change the directory path and container name.

 All you have to do now is reboot your Pwnagotchi and connect to the hotspot to provide the decryption password.